Opening prayer: As we gather, God’s spirit is with us, thanks be to God.

 Lucy prays: May the words of my mouth and the thoughts and meditations of all our hearts be acceptable in your sight, O Lord, our strength and our redeemer.
 Amen

 Lucy reflects: On the 1st November each year the Church keeps the Feast of All Saints, which in olden days was called the Feast of All Hallows.
 This is a day when we give thanks for all the Saints, for the people considered to be: sacred and blessed, godly and devout, righteous and virtuous.
 In the Church of England, the title of Saint includes: people considered to be devout and spiritual; people whose way of living is worthy to be imitated; as well as people in heaven, whose existence is affirmed in the prayers known as Creeds.
 For saints are all of the people who are made holy by God, some with the formal title of Saint and others quite ordinary, just like you and me, people who simply become more Christlike by the way they live their lives.
 And whether they are alive in the world or among the faithful dead in heaven, they are our elder brothers and sisters in Christ.
 A great crowd who strengthen and encourage us in our spiritual journey of searching for God and seeking the way to heaven.
 To become part of that great cloud of witnesses in heaven, alongside all the faithful departed, already in heaven.
 A people that the Church gives thanks for on 2nd November each year in its Commemoration of All the Faithful Departed.
 A people who have gone before us into heaven and are now with God.
-You are invited to join us in our Act of Memorial for All Souls using the link above or to join us using the Act of Memorial listed on our website throughout the whole of November.

 A prayer of people who want to become more holy: Day by day dear Lord, of thee three things we pray.
 To see you more clearly, to love you more dearly and to follow you more nearly, day by day.
 Amen